 Many of the poorest parents in the developing world are choosing to send their children to low-fee private schools.
 These schools are owned and operated by local school proprietors who charge an affordable tuition to parents who demand more access and accountability than the government sector can provide.
 However, despite growing market demand, low-fee private schools lack access to many basic services and are usually disenfranchised and marginalized.

-The IDP Rising Schools Program is based on a profitable microfinance model that provides school proprietors with extensive training in financial literacy and school management.
+The IDP Rising Schools Program is based on a profitable microfinance model that provides school proprietors with extensive training in financial literacy and school management which will enable them to apply for a business loan.
 The cost of the training is factored into the terms of the loan products which are then provided to meet the specific needs of the school.
 Topics covered in training include: accounting, savings, handling credit, human resources management, community relations and registration with Ghana Education Services (GES) as a school and business.
 Proprietors are offered the necessary tools to stabilize their schools and prioritize for the future.
 The Program partners strongly emphasize working within the Ghanaian government’s educational framework.

 IDP Rising Schools Program is a market-driven intiative which respects, recognizes and empowers the efforts of the poor.